 Should I include Germany in my European travels?

-Everything you need to know and maybe a little you shouldn't.
+Everything you need to know about traveling to Germany

 I am an American who's married to a German, so I've lived in Germany a few different times and am currently living here.
 We have traveled all throughout Germany and its neighboring countries so feel free to leave any questions in the comments below.
 I would love to share with you our advice on traveling and living here in Europe!